Curved Page Divider

 Adjust your schedule as needed.
 If your child is frustrated — or alternately, if your child is very engaged in learning — make a change in your schedule to allow for a break (and revisit at a later day or time) or to spend time delving deeper into the topic.
 Consider working with your child on those activities or subjects that are more difficult during the day when your child is most alert and engaged.

 Use a checklist for focus.
-For some children who struggle with focusing, an essential visual list of tasks needed for a particular activity will be helpful.
-For example, if the child is asked to watch a lesson, read a prompt, and then provide a written response to the prompt, the checklist would have keywords for each of these required activities: watch, read, write.
+For some children who struggle to focus, an essential visual list of the tasks needed for a particular activity will be helpful.
+For example, if the child is asked to watch a lesson, read a prompt, and then provide a written response, the checklist would include keywords for each required activity: watch, read, write.

 Give your child (and yourself) a break:Your teacher does not want your child to be frustrated with or miserable about learning.
-Teachers spend time trying to make lessons exciting and tailor instruction to provide the right level of challenge for their students.
+Teachers spend time making lessons exciting and tailoring instruction to provide the right level of challenge for their students.
 If something is too challenging, or your child has hit a frustration level, it’s okay to stop the activity and give them a break.

 Provide immediate positive feedback.
-Each time your child completes distance learning instruction, provide quick and positive feedback!
-Something as simple as putting a checkmark, star, or sticker on the work assignment can go a long way in helping to motivate your child.
-And don’t forget to celebrate yourself, as you are playing such an important role to help your child learn and grow.
+Each time your child completes distance learning, provide quick, positive feedback!
+Something as simple as putting a checkmark, star, or sticker on the work assignment can go a long way toward motivating your child.
+And don’t forget to celebrate yourself, as you are playing such an important role in helping your child learn and grow.

 Learn more about helping a child in foster care